felias-fogg/dw-link/docs/manual.md

 But, of course, this is not the real thing.
 No LED is blinking.
 So close the window and copy the following file from `examples/pio-config` to the project directory of your new PlatformIO project:

 * `platformio.ini`

-In the file `platformio.ini`, you need to put in the serial port your Arduino debugger uses.
-In general, you can use the `platformio.ini` configuration as a blueprint for other projects, where you want to use the hardware debugger.
+* `connect.py`

+Both files need to be present in any project you create.
+The first one is an INI-style configuration that you can adapt to your wishes.
+You can find an extensive description of what can be configured in the [PlatformIO documentation](https://docs.platformio.org/en/stable/projectconf/index.html).
 Note one important point, though.
 PlatformIO debugging will always choose the *default environment* or, if this is not set, the first environment in the config file.
+The second file is a Python script that discovers the dw-link adapter by probing all connected serial devices.
+If one of them identifies itself as a dw-link adapter, GDB connects to it.

-After having copied the file into the project directory and reopened the project window, you should be able to debug your project as described above.
-Only now you are debugging the program on the target system, i.e., the LED really blinks!
+After having copied the file into the project directory and having set up the hardware as described in [Section 4](#section4), you should reopen the project window.
+Now you should be able to debug your project as described above.
+Only you are debugging the program on the target system, i.e., the LED really blinks (if it is connected to the right pin).

 A very [readable introduction to debugging](https://piolabs.com/blog/insights/debugging-introduction.html) using PlatformIO has been written by [Valerii Koval](https://www.linkedin.com/in/valeros/).
 It explains the general ideas and all the many ways how to interact with the PlatformIO GUI.
 [Part II](https://piolabs.com/blog/insights/debugging-embedded.html) of this introduction covers embedded debugging.